Skip to main content

 ContractKit

-A library to help developers and operators of Validator nodes interact with the Celo Blockchain and Celo Core Contracts.
+A library to help developers and operators of nodes to interact with the Celo Blockchain and Celo Core Contracts.
 For dApp developers we suggest using viem or wagmi.

 Cryptocurrency